Background compaction

 Deleting data by TTL

-Scenario: TTL is set on the table, but the size increases as if TTL is not applied.
+Scenario: TTL is set for the table, but the size continues to increase as if no TTL is applied.

 Solution: Use periodic compaction.